tocco/tocco-docs/devops/internal_servers/edge.rst

 #.
 IP configuration
-   When we finally got a connection to the network we need to configure the IP address.
+   Now that we finally got a connection to the network we need to configure the IP address.
 In the end edge.tocco.ch should point to the VM.

    Usually edge.tocco.ch points to 10.27.1.33.
 But this might have changed when you are reading this.
 So check the DNS entry before.
    You can do that in the Linux shell: